 My response to Chomsky's recent essay "The Galilean Challenge" (Galileo's Other Challenge) has been published in Inference: International Review of Science

 I am still working on Predictions and Experiments in Language Faculty Science.
-Now the target date for its completion is the end of 2018.
+Now the target date for its completion is the summer of 2019.

 Language Faculty Science (Cambridge University Press) has been out.

 The website that accompanies Language Faculty Science is accessible to the public.

 The English kindle-edition of Hoji 2013 (Issues on anaphora in Japanese) has also been out.

 Its table of contents and the newly added Preface to the volume are available here.
 (You should click "Look inside" on the left side of the page.)

 The Japanese versions of Ch.
 1 and Ch.
 8.2 as well as the Japanese translation of the "How to read various charts" are now available at The website that accompanies Language Faculty Science.

 At the bottom of its top page you find remarks about the books in preparation, including Predictions and Experiments in Language Faculty Science.
 The presentation in Language Faculty Science is simplified in a very important respect and Predictions and Experiments in Language Faculty Science tries to illustrate the methodology in question more fully than in Language Faculty Science.